shark764/cxengage-configuration-ui/automation/gettingStarted.md

 1. From command line, run "npm run selenium".
 2. Open another terminal & switch to node version 8.11.3 &
 3. Run "npm run regression" ---> your tests should start running & logs can be viewed on the terminal.

+### Instruction to write new tests?

+1. Add "data-automation" label for each new field of a component

+2. Choosing the label name according to the field type:
+    A) Input text - ended with "Input"
+    B) Drop Down List (select) - ended with "List"
+    c) Toggle - ended with "Toggle"
+    D) Auto Complete Field - ended with "AutoComplete"
+    E) Radio Group - ended with "Choose"
+    F) Button - ended with "Button"
+    G) Searching by Column  - search____Column
+    H) Checkbox type elements - ends with checkbox

+3. Update the dictionary/index.js to include new test